Snohomish County's Puget Sound Initiative

 The County's Puget Sound Initiative website is a new tool to communicate our work on Puget Sound health with the public.
 As part of Phase I, the website highlights approximately a dozen County projects and programs, providing a snap-shot of on-going work to improve the health of Puget Sound.
 Phase I efforts focus on three core areas, namely: Water Quality, Habitat Restoration, and Species Vitality.
 Phase I also launches a Community Call to Action, encouraging the local community to visit our 'Get Involved' page and to find out how YOU can help make a difference!

-Learn more about what the County is already doing to protect water quality, restore habitat, and promote species vitality by visiting this link!
+Learn more about what the County is already doing to protect water quality, restore habitat, and promote species vitality!

 Phase II: Moving the needle on the County's existing work